 - High corrosion protection

 Chains are regularly lubricated with oil.
-The oil is usually applied by spraying, brushing (ask for technical term Jana), drops.
-The chain oil must be distributed independently between the pin and sleeve of the chain links.
+The oil is usually applied by spraying, brushing and drops.
+The chain adhesive oil must be distributed independently between the pin and sleeve of the chain links.
 Good creeping properties ensure optimum wetting and formation of an even lubricating film.
 At the same time, the oil must adhere well even at high chain speeds and must not detach too easily from the chains and effectively prevent skidding or dripping.

 When used in high temperature ranges, the oil evaporates.
 Chain lubricants may only form small residues during the process.
 Deposits and residues can occur due to the operating fluids used.
 These particles should be easily rinsed off the chain if possible.
 Under no circumstances varnish forming should occur.
 The residues can lead to clogging of individual chain links, which in turn can cause inadequate lubrication.